City Website Formatting Guide

 - Herons

-Avoid using all capitalized wording at all times, as it translates as shouting in the online context and is not appropriate for City website content.
+Avoid using all capitalized words as the online context is shouting and is not appropriate for City website content.

 - WHY ARE WE YELLING?!